-In this article, we establish a theoretical framework to model IVR and its characterization through surface-enhanced vibrational spectroscopy, which is based on a molecular optomechanical approach that captures the Raman interaction between nanoresonator photons and molecular vibrations \cite{roelli2016molecular,schmidt2016quantum,esteban2022molecular,roelli2024nanocavities}.
-We then use this framework to explore promising experimental detection configurations, and provide evidence that current SERS platforms based on ultrathin gap plasmonic nanocavities could enable the characterization of individual microscopic IVR pathways down to the single molecule limit.
-Specifically, we consider Fermi resonance couplings (one of the most common and efficient IVR pathway \cite{may2023charge,poudel2024vibrational}) of a single molecule, and characterize them using a pump-and-probe scheme where probing is implemented by anti-Stokes SERS.
-As sketched in Fig. \ref{fig:schema}, we specifically explore two pumping configurations: (i) Pumping with visible laser light of an optimized SERS platform, which can result in a large out-of-equilibrium driving of a vibration induced by successive Stokes Raman processes (vibrational pumping \cite{galloway2009single}).
-Under pulsed excitation, we identify clear signatures of IVR that may be detected in a single molecule. (ii) Pumping with infrared laser light a cavity that is resonantly coupled to the vibration; the IR modes of this cavity complement those at visible energies enhancing the Raman signal.
-In contrast to previous studies of IVR characterization based on pulsed IR pumping \cite{laubereau1972direct,deak1998vibrational,wang2002watching}, the presence of the infrared cavity enables to reach large vibrational populations at low incident powers, showing that signatures of IVR of single molecules could be observed also under continuous-wave IR pumping.
-Finally, we discuss the assumptions made in our work to highlight that our approach is general and could be implemented within current experimental platforms.
+In this article, we establish a theoretical framework to model IVR and its characterization through surface-enhanced vibrational spectroscopy, which is based on a molecular optomechanical approach that captures the Raman interaction between nanoresonator photons and molecular vibrations \autocite{roelli2016molecular,schmidt2016quantum,esteban2022molecular,roelli2024nanocavities}.
+We then use this framework to explore promising experimental detection configurations, and provide evidence that realistic SERS platforms based on ultrathin gap plasmonic nanocavities could enable the characterization of individual microscopic IVR pathways down to the single molecule limit.
+Specifically, we consider Fermi resonance couplings (one of the most common and efficient IVR pathway \autocite{may2023charge,poudel2024vibrational}) in a single molecule, and characterize them using a pump-and-probe scheme where probing is implemented by anti-Stokes non-resonant SERS.
+As sketched in Fig. \ref{fig:schema}, we specifically explore two pumping configurations: (i) Pumping with visible laser light of an optimized SERS platform, which can result in a large out-of-equilibrium driving of a vibration induced by successive Stokes Raman processes (vibrational pumping \autocite{galloway2009single}).
+Under pulsed excitation, we identify clear signatures of IVR that may be detected in a single or a few molecules. (ii) Pumping with infrared laser light a cavity that is resonantly coupled to the vibration; the IR modes of this cavity complement those at visible energies enhancing the Raman signal.
+In contrast to previous studies of IVR characterization based on pulsed IR pumping \autocite{laubereau1972direct,deak1998vibrational,wang2002watching}, the presence of the infrared cavity enables reaching large vibrational populations at low incident powers, showing that signatures of IVR of single molecules could also be observed under continuous-wave IR pumping.
+Finally, we discuss the assumptions made in our work to highlight that our approach is general and could be implemented within realistic experimental platforms.